You sell an assortment of outdoor sports gear aimed at helping man live big outdoors.

 How does it work?

-I also add a signup form to your website where people add their details.
+We set up an email newsletter system that plugs into your website, then we add a signup form to your website where people add their details.
 This automatically adds them to your newsletter.

 Search engine marketing